 Dedicated in 1982

-The monument commemorating General James Longstreet is "hidden" in the woods.
-It was commissioned by the North Carolina Division of the Sons of Confederate Veterans and wasn't erected until 1998.
-After the war, Longstreet wasn't the South's favorite son.
+The monument commemorating General James Longstreet, Lee's most trusted commander, is "hidden" in the woods on West Confederate Avenue.
+After much delay, it was commissioned by the North Carolina Division of the Sons of Confederate Veterans and erected in 1998.
+After the war, Longstreet wasn't the South's favorite son, as he became the target of the "Lost Cause" myth.